firozkhan18/Java-Evaluations/java-basic-exercises.md

 Array1: [50, -20, 0]
 Array2: [5, -50, 10]
 New Array: [50, 10]
-Click me to see the solution

-78. Write a Java program to test that a given array of integers of length 2 contains a 4 or a 7.
+### 78. Write a Java program to test that a given array of integers of length 2 contains a 4 or a 7.
 Sample Output:

 Original Array: [5, 7]
 true
-Click me to see the solution

-79. Write a Java program to rotate an array (length 3) of integers in the left direction.
+### 79. Write a Java program to rotate an array (length 3) of integers in the left direction.
 Sample Output:

 Original Array: [20, 30, 40]
 Rotated Array: [30, 40, 20]
-Click me to see the solution

-80. Write a Java program to get the largest value between the first and last elements of an array (length 3) of integers.
+### 80. Write a Java program to get the largest value between the first and last elements of an array (length 3) of integers.
 Sample Output:

 Original Array: [20, 30, 40]
 Larger value between first and last element: 40
-Click me to see the solution

-81. Write a Java program to swap the first and last elements of an array (length must be at least 1) and create another array.
+### 81. Write a Java program to swap the first and last elements of an array (length must be at least 1) and create another array.
 Sample Output:

 Original Array: [20, 30, 40]
-New array after swaping the first and last elements: [40, 30, 20] Click me to see the solution
+New array after swaping the first and last elements: [40, 30, 20]

-82. Write a Java program to find the largest element between the first, last, and middle values in an array of integers (even length).
+### 82. Write a Java program to find the largest element between the first, last, and middle values in an array of integers (even length).
 Sample Output:

 Original Array: [20, 30, 40, 50, 67]
-Largest element between first, last, and middle values: 67 Click me to see the solution
+Largest element between first, last, and middle values: 67

-83. Write a Java program to multiply the corresponding elements of two integer arrays.
+### 83. Write a Java program to multiply the corresponding elements of two integer arrays.
 Sample Output:

 Array1: [1, 3, -5, 4]